 Ugh, say it isn’t so!
 How can you gain muscle while still losing weight when science is working against you?

 The first thing to remember is that exercise in of itself isn’t going to help you lose weight but then also gain muscle mass.
 It really comes down to what you are eating.
-Some say, “You are what you eat,” and when it comes to losing weight and gaining muscle this is especially true.
+Some say, “You are what you eat,” and when it comes to losing weight, burning fat and gaining muscle this is especially true.

 “It is important that certain individuals identify foods that will be low in caloric intake but also high in nutritional value to allow your body and cells to be fed appropriately but not swing you out of your caloric deficit,” Silvestri said.
 “It’s said that in weight loss food choices are roughly 80-90% of the equation and exercise is generally 10-20%.”